fuankarion/lab_vision/lab01_git/questions.md

 17. How many unique images are in the ``sipi_images`` database? <br>
 	The SIPI database obtained from http://sipi.usc.edu/database/ contains 215 image files. <br>
 With the script from question 15.
-It can be stablised that (according to the MD5 hash) there are 3 duplicated files.
-Asumming this similarity is not due to an MD5 collision, there are 213 different images.
-The files foun to be the same acorrding to their MD% hash are <br>
+It can be established that (according to the MD5 hash) there are 3 duplicated files.
+Assuming this similarity is not due to an MD5 collision, there are 213 different images.
+The files found to be the same according to their MD5 hash are <br>
 /5.1.14.tiff<br>
 /6.2.16.tiff<br>
 /6.2.32.tiff<br>